 - Year 7 students go on regular Humanities trips to a range of local sites, including surrounding castles, Worcester Cathedral and Pershore Abbey, as well as nearby museums.

-- Older students visit a range of sites and in the last few years have had the opportunity of going to Poland, Berlin and Amsterdam, which includes a visit to the Anne Frank and Resistance museums.
+- Older students visit a range of sites and in the last few years have had the opportunity of going to Poland, Berlin and Amsterdam, which included a visit to the Anne Frank and Resistance museums.

 - Structured work on developing research skills, through the use of resource banks of large print, Braille and electronic materials.